Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Experimental Results

 \textbf{Implementation Details.} All experiments were conducted on a single NVIDIA H200 SXM GPU (141\,GB VRAM).
+All baselines used the same panoramic-to-perspective conversion, camera poses, training frames, estimated depth maps, and evaluation protocol as \proposed.
 The training time for the proposed model per scene was approximately 1 hour.
-At a resolution of 512×512, the rendering time was approximately 0.73~ms per image.
+At a resolution of 512×512, the rendering time was 0.73~ms per image.
 Further implementation details are provided in the Supplementary Materials.